Our Scripts

 • 50 minutes

-• Contains some puppetry, fight choreography (unarmed) and light work with silks
+• Contains some puppetry, special effects, fight choreography (unarmed) and light work with aerial silks

 • Flexible staging